netxms/netxms-doc/admin/object-management.rst

 .. figure:: _images/object_custom_attributes.png

+.. _status-calculation:

 Status calculation
 ------------------

 Each object has it's own status calculation properties.
-By default status is calculated based on polling results, status of underlying objects, associated alarms and status :term:`DCIs<DCI>`.
-But there can be used different options of status calculation.
+Status of an object calculated based on:

+   * Polling results
+   * Status of child objects (e.g. interfaces of node, nodes under container)
+   * Active alarms, associated with the object (after an alarm is resolved or terminated, it no longer affects object status)
+   * Value of status :term:`DCIs<DCI>` (DCI that has ``Use this DCI for node status calculation`` property enabled)

+There are multiple options for status calculation that can be configured for specific objects or globally.

 Status calculation has two configuration parts: